Ivana-Djordjevic/portfolio-wip/README.md

 ## Description

 A provisional portfolio of my current work.
 It will reformatted and restyled as I learn more about coding.
-The finalized version will come through in September 2023 when I will have completed the UCD coding bootcamp.
+The finalized version will come through in February 2024 when I will have completed the UCD coding bootcamp.

 ## Instalations